Coralesoft/OpenwrtCloudflare/README.md

   38 11 * * * /usr/sbin/cloudflared-update.sh\
   Example run at midnight each day\
   0 0 * * * /usr/sbin/cloudflared-update.sh

-## cloudflared-running.sh

-This script is used to check if the cloudflared service is running and will restart the service if its down\
-Setup a cron job to do this as a scheduled task\
-example Run every 15 minutes\
-*/15  * * * * /usr/sbin/cloudflared-running.sh\
-Example run every 10 minutes\
-*/10  * * * * /usr/sbin/cloudflared-running.sh

 ## Install and setup
 Read Cloudflare on OpenWrt(Draft work in progress).txt for manual instructions to go through the whole process